-Before Zika, there was another virus that afflicted pregnant women and caused birth defects.
+Before Zika there was another virus that afflicted pregnant women and caused birth defects.

-Rubella (aka German Measles).
+Rubella (aka German Measles)

 It’s been estimated that 1 out of every 100 babies born in Philadelphia in 1964-65 were afflicted by this terrible disease.

-Let’s just do the math.
-20,000 babies in the US in 1965 were born with defects caused by rubella.
-It’s 2016 – so 20,000 x 51 years is…1,020,000.
-One million babies were saved from birth defects – and that’s without accounting for the population increase, which would probably mean more than that.
+Let’s just do the math between 1965 and 2016 (51 years).
+In 1965 there were 20,000 babies in the U.S. were born with birth defects caused by rubella.
+In 2016 (51 years later) how many babies were potentially saved from birth defects?
+20,000 x 51 years is…1,020,000!

+Over one million babies were saved from birth defects – and that’s without accounting for the population increase, which would probably mean more than that.

 Now that’s amazing – and why scientists are working hard to repeat this success by finding a vaccine to protect against Zika virus.